aldryn/aldryn-boilerplate-bootstrap3/docs/index.rst

 Welcome
 #######

-The most advanced **django CMS** based boilerplate for rapid development.
-It uses the full potential of the `Bootstrap <http://getbootstrap.com/>`_ framework for developing responsive, mobile first projects on the web.
-In addition we implement various best practices from within the front-end community.
+Aldryn Boilerplate Bootstrap 3 is the most complete **django CMS** based Boilerplate for rapid development.
+It uses the full potential of the `Bootstrap <http://getbootstrap.com/>`_ framework for developing responsive, mobile-first projects on the web, and implements various best practices from within the front-end community.

-This boilerplate is compatible with `Aldryn <http://www.aldryn.com/>`_.
+This Boilerplate can be used with standalone django CMS websites as well as on the `Aldryn <http:// www.aldryn.com/>`_ cloud platform.

-The latest stable versions is available on GitHub - https://github.com/aldryn/aldryn-boilerplate-bootstrap3.
+The latest stable version is available on GitHub - https://github.com/aldryn/aldryn-boilerplate-bootstrap3.

 Documentation